John 20 and Confession

 By Luke Lancaster

-"As the Father has sent me, so I send you…whose sins you forgiven, they are forgiven them” (Jn.
-20:23).
+"As the Father has sent me, even so I am sending you" (John 20:23).

-Jesus was sent to forgive sins, and He wants His apostles to participate in that.
-Just as the apostles are "in Christ," embodying His Body on earth, they participate in a more radical way that everybody else.
-For they have the authority to forgive sin by the authority of Jesus, whose authority comes from the Father.
+Notice the clear conditional: "If."
+For man's sins to be forgiven, the apostles have to forgive them.
+The apostles have the authority to forgive sins by the authority of Jesus, whose authority comes from the Father.
 So, the Father’s forgiveness is communicated through Jesus and through His disciples to individual people.
 This is the basis for the sacrament of Confession!
-Now, the verse continues in John 20, “whose sins you retain, they are retained.”
-This would indicate that the disciples would have to know what sins the people committed.
-Just as Jesus knew people’s sins, and forgave them, so disciples would have to know people’s sins, and forgive them (provided they repented).
+Now, the verse continues in John 20,

+The apostles can refuse to forgive the sins of the people.
+This would indicate that the disciples know what sins the people committed.
+Just as Jesus knew people’s sins, and forgave them, so the disciples know people’s sins, and forgive them (provided they repented).